Chapter 10: The Tomb of Ahmose I

 The first New Kingdom pharaoh to have been buried in the Valley of the Kings was Hatshepsut, who built KV20 for herself and her father, Thutmose I. KV20 is a massively long tomb at 210 meters, but within this chapter, Anna references KV34--the shorter tomb of Hatshepsut's successor Thutmose III--when predicting what Ahmose I's tomb layout might be rather than KV20.
 I chose it because 1) we don't know what the royal tombs in Dra' Abu el-Naga' looked like, and 2) KV34's chambers were just a tiny bit bigger than those of KV20, meaning they could have held more funerary objects.
 Here's a cool 3D video of KV34 and an in-person walk-through.

-Separately, when Anna mentions Howard Carter having excavated at Dra' Abu el-Naga', that's factually correct.
+Separately, when Anna mentions Howard Carter having previously excavated at Dra' Abu el-Naga' before moving on to the Valley and finding Tut, that's factually correct.
 Carter--financed by Canarvon--dug there from 1909 to 1911 (Canarvon apparently began digging there in 1907, and Carter is sometimes mentioned as having been digging there as early as 1906, proving that the Internet isn't actually sure of the exact dates the two dug there).
 Carter excavated Tomb ANB, which he attributed to the 18th Dynasty Pharaoh Amenhotep I and his mother Ahmose-Nefertari in 1914.
 Modern scholars, however, believe it was intended only for his mother and that his tomb was elsewhere in Dra' Abu el-Naga'.